Aliases for PCSK9 Gene

 GeneCards Summary for PCSK9 Gene

 PCSK9 (Proprotein Convertase Subtilisin/Kexin Type 9) is a Protein Coding gene.
-Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Homozygous Familial Hypercholesterolemia.
-Among its related pathways are Proprotein convertase subtilisin/kexin type 9 (PCSK9) mediated LDL receptor degradation and Metabolism.
-GO annotations related to this gene include poly(A) RNA binding and protein self-association.
+Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Familial Hypercholesterolemia.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein self-association.
+An important paralog of this gene is MBTPS1.

 Crucial player in the regulation of plasma cholesterol homeostasis.
 Binds to low-density lipid receptor family members: low density lipoprotein receptor (LDLR), very low density lipoprotein receptor (VLDLR), apolipoprotein E receptor (LRP1/APOER) and apolipoprotein receptor 2 (LRP8/APOER2), and promotes their degradation in intracellular acidic compartments (PubMed:18039658).
 Acts via a non-proteolytic mechanism to enhance the degradation of the hepatic LDLR through a clathrin LDLRAP1/ARH-mediated pathway.
 May prevent the recycling of LDLR from endosomes to the cell surface or direct it to lysosomes for degradation.
 Can induce ubiquitination of LDLR leading to its subsequent degradation (PubMed:18799458, PubMed:17461796, PubMed:18197702, PubMed:22074827).
 Inhibits intracellular degradation of APOB via the autophagosome/lysosome pathway in a LDLR-independent manner.
 Involved in the disposal of non-acetylated intermediates of BACE1 in the early secretory pathway (PubMed:18660751).
 Inhibits epithelial Na(+) channel (ENaC)-mediated Na(+) absorption by reducing ENaC surface expression primarily by increasing its proteasomal degradation.
 Regulates neuronal apoptosis via modulation of LRP8/APOER2 levels and related anti-apoptotic signaling pathways.